rust-lang/rfcs/text/3537-msrv-resolver.md

 **Pain points:**

-We do not provide a way to help users know new versions are available, to support the users in staying up-to-date.
+The Rust toolchain does not provide a way to help users know new dependency versions are available, to support the users in staying up-to-date.
 MSRV build errors from new dependency versions is one way to do it though not ideal as this disrupts the user.
 Otherwise, they must actively run `rustup update` or follow Rust news.